Skip to main content

 }, []);

-nodeChanged fires whenever one or more properties of the specified node change while treeChanged also fires whenever any node in its subtree changes.
-See the API docs for more details.
+nodeChanged fires whenever one or more properties of the specified node change while treeChanged also fires whenever any node in its subtree changes. the API docs for more details.

 Editing Tree Data